EstateJS/sites/docs/docs/guides/6-data.md

 Data elements are like spreadsheets where the columns are TypeScript properties and each row is a unique instance.

+## Versioned

+Data elements are transparently versioned.
+Each time they're saved to the database the version changes.
+This version is used to ensure clients and workers only work on the latest version of the Data element.

 ## Properties

 Data can contain any number of JavaScript properties with any name.
 You can create new properties in any Data method, not just the constructor, just like any other POJO.